This site is not affiliated with or sanctioned by Berry College. All opinions on this site are solely those of the webmaster.

 In the Spring of 2007, a group of Berry High School athletes from the 1960's honored their former

 basketball coach Jerry Shelton.
-The dinner in Hill Dining Hall was a huge success, attended by over 100
+The dinner in Hill Dining Hall was a huge success, attended by

-people.
-After the tribute, a few of the men decided to organize to preserve the camaraderie of high school
+over 100 people.
+After the tribute, a few of the men decided to create an organization to preserve

-alumni and to work to preserve the history of the high schools.
-The Berry Breakfast Club was born.
-Click
+the camaraderie of high school alumni and to work to preserve the history of the high schools.

 The 1952 Berry Basketball Team standing in front of The Blue Goose